PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ### 3. Sample Application

-Check out our [Integration Tests](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/tree/master/test/EFCore.MySql.IntegrationTests) for an example repository that includes an MVC Application.
+Check out our [Integration Tests](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/tree/master/test/EFCore.MySql.IntegrationTests) for an example repository that includes an ASP.NET Core MVC Application.

-There are also many complete and concise sample console applications posted in the issue section (some of them can be found by searching for `Program.cs`).
+There are also many complete and concise console application samples posted in the issue section (some of them can be found by searching for `Program.cs`).

 ### 4. Read the EF Core Documentation